 Then, they’ll need to complete the required paperwork and forms for your specific business and for tax purposes.
 Hiring is not the end of the process.
 The next and the very last stage is onboarding.

-A well-thought-out onboarding process means that going through all the stages of the hiring process will not have been in vain because, the better the onboarding, the more likely your candidates will remain with your business.
+A well-thought-out onboarding program means that going through all the new hire process steps will not have been in vain because, the better the onboarding, the more likely your candidates will remain with your business.

 With Fountain, we help with onboarding.
 Send your new hire the details needed, such as handbooks and staff manuals directly through the app.
 Your new hire can familiarize themselves with these important details before they start work.